-The PGM-FI malfunction indicator lamp (MIL) and HESD indicator light for a few seconds and then go off when you turn the ignition switch ON and engine stop switch is at RUN.
+The low oil pressure indicator remains on until after the engine is started.
+The PGM-FI malfunction indicator lamp (MIL) lights for a few seconds and then goes off when you turn the ignition switch ON.
+These indicators are identified in the table on pages 16 - 18 with the words: Lamp Check.